bramley/phplist-plugin-statistics/README.md

 To fix this problem upgrade to the latest version of CommonPlugin.

+##Usage##

+For guidance on using the plugin see the plugin's page within the phplist documentation site <https://resources.phplist.com/plugin/messagestatistics>

 ## Support ##

-Questions and problems can be reported in the phplist user forum topic <https://forums.phplist.com/viewtopic.php?f=7&t=35427>.
+Please raise any questions or problems in the user forum <https://discuss.phplist.org/>.

 ## Donation ##